barafael/barafael.github.io/_posts/2017-11-05-Simple-PID-flight-controller.md

 and electronic speed controllers driving brushless motors.

-To make best use of this article, you should have a basic understanding about PID, standard RC components like ESC's (electronic speed controllers), Motors and RX/TX, and some C programming skills.
+To make best use of this article, you should have a basic understanding about PID, standard RC components like ESCs (electronic speed controllers), Motors and RX/TX, and some C programming skills.

 ## Why use PID for flight control?

-In quadrocopters, planes, or many other vehicles, we have to constantly monitor and manipulate the attitude, thrust, velocity and other parameters to achieve a desired result.
+In quadcopters, planes, or many other vehicles, we have to constantly monitor and manipulate the attitude, thrust, velocity and other parameters to achieve a desired result.
 To influence those parameters, there are control surfaces, levers and propellers/jets which inflict forces on our craft in any necessary direction.

-For example, the elevator on a plane diverts airflow, causing a force on the long lever that is the aircrafts tail and pitching the plane up or down.
+For example, the elevator on a plane diverts airflow, causing a force on the long lever that is the aircraft's tail and pitching the plane up or down.
 A hydrofoil watercraft is very similar to an airplane in that it uses foils to generate lift and principally identical (but smaller) control surfaces to control attitude.
 The propellers on a multicopter produce all the lift, but